SchlossLab/severe-CDI/paper/paper.md

 ![](figures/ml-performance.png)

-Figure 2: **Performance of ML models.** In the left panels, models were trained on the full dataset, with different numbers of samples available for each severity definition.
-In the right panels, models were trained on the intersection of samples with all labels available for each definition.
-Note that the intersection dataset for Attributable and Pragmatic severity have exactly the same labels, thus identical values are expected. **A)** Area under the receiver-operator characteristic curve (AUROC) for the test sets and cross-validation folds of the training sets, and the area under the balanced precision-recall curve (AUBPRC) for the test sets.
+Figure 2: **Performance of ML models.** In the left facets, models were trained on the full datasets, with different numbers of samples available for each severity definition.
+In the right facets, models were trained on the same dataset consisting of the intersection of samples with all labels available for each definition.
+Note that the intersection dataset for Attributable and Pragmatic severity have exactly the same labels, thus they have identical performance. **A)** Area under the receiver-operator characteristic curve (AUROC) for the test sets and cross-validation folds of the training sets, and the area under the balanced precision-recall curve (AUBPRC) for the test sets.
 Each point is the median performance across 100 train/test splits with tails as the 95% CI.
-Nearly all pairs of definitions have significantly different performances on the test set (P
-\< 0.05) except for AUROC and AUBPRC of Attributable vs. Pragmatic on the intersection dataset (as they are identical), AUROC of Attributable vs. All-cause on the full dataset, and AUROC of Attributable vs. IDSA on the full dataset. **B)** Receiver-operator characteristic curves for the test sets.
+Nearly all pairs of definitions have significantly different performances on the test set (P \< 0.05) except for AUROC and AUBPRC of Attributable vs. Pragmatic on the intersection dataset (as they are identical), AUROC of Attributable vs. All-cause on the full dataset, and AUROC of Attributable vs. IDSA on the full dataset. **B)** Receiver-operator characteristic curves for the test sets.
 Mean specificity is reported at each sensitivity value, with ribbons as the 95% CI. **C)** Balanced precision-recall curves for the test sets.
 Mean balanced precision is reported at each recall value, with ribbons as the 95% CI.

 </div>